 However, other iPhone models, like the iPhone 3G and iPhone 3GS -- which share plastic black or white cases with a rounded and tapered design -- or the iPhone 4 (GSM), iPhone 4 (CDMA), iPhone 4S, or iPhone 4S (GSM China) -- which share a similar flat glass back and a metal band that wraps around the sides of the phone -- are difficult, if not impossible, to differentiate visually if they are not next to one another.
-It can be a challenge to collectively differentiate iPhone 5, iPhone 5c, or iPhone 5s models, as well (and it is not possible to individually differentiate models within each series).
+It can be a challenge to collectively differentiate iPhone 5, iPhone 5c, or iPhone 5s models, as well (and it is not possible to visually differentiate models within each series).

-Assuming the iPhone will boot, it can be even more convenient to identify each in software by referencing the Order Number, which is listed as "Model" in software, or the Serial Number.
 To find this information, click the "Settings" icon on the homescreen and select General > About and then scroll until "Model" (or Serial Number) is visible.
 If the iPhone you need to identify does not have a unique Model Number, you will have to refer to the Serial Number listed within the SIM carrier.